UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/CONTRIBUTING.md

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started!
+## Get Started

 Ready to contribute?
-Here's how to set up `fast_eda` for local development.
+Here's how to set up the dashboard for your local development.

 1. Fork the project on GitHub
 2. Create a branch on your fork